- This event has passed.

 April 26 @ 7:00 pm - 8:30 pm

-Vernal pools in the northeastern US are seasonal, small wetlands that provide critical breeding habitat for amphibians and invertebrates adapted to temporary waters.
-They are exceptionally hard to conserve as their function depends on connections to other wetlands and upland forests.
+Vernal pools in the northeastern US are small, seasonal wetlands that provide critical breeding habitat for amphibians and invertebrates adapted to temporary waters.
+They are difficult to conserve as their function depends on connections to other wetlands and upland forests.

-A team of researchers in Maine joined forces with a diverse array of governmental and private stakeholders to develop an alternative to existing top-down vernal pool regulation.
-Through creative adoption and revision of various resource management tools, they produced a vernal pool conservation mechanism that meets the needs of diverse stakeholders – from developers to ecologists.
+A team of researchers in Maine joined forces with an array of governmental and private stakeholders to develop an alternative to existing top-down vernal pool regulation.
+Through creative revision of various resource management tools, they produced a vernal pool conservation mechanism that meets the needs of diverse stakeholders – from developers to ecologists.

-A panel of academic and community leaders will describe the unique value of vernal pools, why they are so difficult to protect, and present an innovative way for communities to conserve these valuable resources while still inviting growth into their towns.
+A panel of academic and community leaders will describe the unique value of vernal pools, why they are so difficult to protect, and present an innovative way for communities to conserve these valuable resources while accommodating growth in their towns.

 Aram JK Calhoun is Professor Emerita of Wetland Ecology in the Department of Wildlife, Fisheries, and Conservation Biology at the University of Maine.
 Her research focuses on conservation of wetlands with a focus on vernal pool ecosystems.
 She is particularly interested in conservation of natural resources on private lands and collaborative approaches to wetland conservation through locally-driven initiatives.
 Dr. Calhoun works with all levels of government on wetland policy and conservation issues.